Vlorë Castle: Descriptions

 Inside the outer fortress there are some 300 squat and narrow old-fashioned earthen houses with tiled roofs and with no vineyard, garden or courtyard.
 Although the public thoroughfares are wide, there is nothing else but a bazaar: no khans, baths or other public buildings.
 The fortress has 2 gates, the space between them being completely full of munitions of various kinds.
 It is guarded by sentries and watchmen day and night.
 One gate faces east and the other west.
 The fortress is completely surrounded by a moat 50 paces wide on all sides and filled with sea water, which is, however, swampy.
 Each of the gates has a drawbridge in front of it which is raised at night and secured with chains to form a protective barrier.
 There are 500 cannons, small and large.
 The tower is inhabited by the warden, 12 officers and 400 garrison troops.
 Half of these soldiers were ordered to depart to defend the vilayet of Mania in accordance with the imperial decree.
 Also here are the steward of the sipahis, the commander of the janissaries, a qadi with a salary level of 300 akçe and responsible for 105 prosperous villages in the region, a market inspector, a collector of tolls, a customs inspector, a poll-tax official, a chief architect, an officer of the admiralty, and the mayor of the town."

 Demolition

 The castle was demolished in 1906 by the Ottoman authorities, as the stones were needed to pave the road from the town of Vlora to the port (iskele, modern day Skela district) which was close to the castle.

+In its place (40°27'20.94"N 19°29'20.79"E) today stands the Flamurtari Stadium.